THE TACO LIST

 Taquerias preparing Al Pastor in this fashion are marked with an *.

-Like the ‘General Restaurant List’, this list will be edited as additions or changes are made.
-Because of the La, Le, Los El and Taqueria prefixes and the issues involved with alphabetizing, I have sorted by TOWN, North-to-South.
-Santa Maria is further divided into (North) and (South) for convenience.
-All links are from YELP because these types of places do not have web-sites.
-I used yelp for mapping convenience and continuity.
-I am not using YELP so you can read the reviews.
-Please do not.
-Just because some Barbie saw a cockroach is no reason to avoid a taqueria, in fact: go ahead, read the reviews.
+Though some of these locations have stood for decades, many are ridiculously fluid, changing hands and names almost yearly–often within same families or groups.
+Because of the La, Le, Los, Las, El and Taqueria prefixes and the issues involved with alphabetizing, I have sorted by TOWN, North-to-South.
+Santa Maria is somewhat divided by major area.
+As taquerias almost never have websites, I am using pins from GOOGLEMAPS for your locating pleasure.
+Oh, and don’t read the reviews.
+Just because some Barbie saw a cockroach and nothing gluten-free was available is no reason to avoid a taqueria.
+In fact: go ahead, read the reviews!
 I guarantee the WORSE the reviews run, the better the tacos.

 ◊◊ A complete Gringo dining experience, absolutely NOTHING on the menu resembles or comes close to an authentic taco.
 Large soggy supermarket tortillas typically piled high with iceberg lettuce or cabbage, and topped with sour cream and grated cheese, portioned MASSIVELY and always with dry, bland, horrid meat.
 To be avoided at all costs.

-◊ Unpleasant off-flavors; “dog-food” smell to meat; bad seasoning, large tortillas, *stuff* in the tacos besides Onion, Cilantro, Salsa and Meat.
+◊ An attempt to upsell a WPT (White People Taco) as *street* or authentic.
+Unpleasant off-flavors; weird preparation, bad seasoning, large tortillas, *stuff* in the tacos besides Onion, Cilantro, Salsa and Meat.
+Bland sauces.
 Will never return.

 ♦♦ Excellent marinade of correct seasonings.
 Good-textured meat with plenty of fat.
-Good size, quality tortillas.
+Greasy and not dry.
+Good size, quality tortillas, typically with a touch of flat-top oil.
 Provided salsa or choices of salsa excellent.
+A multitude of tiny criteria met, bringing the whole package above average.
 This is a taqueria I will return to over and over.

 ♦♦♦ An outstanding taco and one worth going quite out-of-one’s-way to experience.
+Just stunning and earth-stopping, a lot of it just *feel*.
+Contrary to popular opinion: it does NOT have to be from rotisserie, but usually is.
 When you taste and feel it you know it.

 1. Reblogged this on Stephen McConnell and commented: